UST-QuAntiL/qhana-plugin-runner/docs/adr/0010-complex-plugin-interactions.md

 Instead of directly producing data a plugin could return a link to a new micro frontend.
 This new micro frontend would then be presented to the user who could input the required data.
+This can be repeated until a final result can be presented by the plugin.

 * Good, because it allows for many complex interaction patterns with one or multiple plugins
 * Good, because it is easy to implement in the frontend